-You will find below a selection of useful sites to help you further in exploring Edinburgh’s history.
+There are a wide range of useful sites to help you further explore Edinburgh’s rich history and heritage.

-Please refer also to our page listing national and local history and heritage societies.
+Please refer also to our national and local history and heritage societies.

 Libraries and archives